finix-payments/finix-flex-docs-generator/sections/guide_merchant_fee_profiles/definition.md

-## Defining Custom Merchant Pricing
+## Associate Fee Profile to a Merchant